LegendsOfSky/PearlCalculatorCore/README.md

 Just A Pearl Calculator Core Project Attempt

 Bug Report Note :
-1. Any Bug report should be report at GitHub Issue Page.
+1. Any Bug report should be reported at GitHub Issue Page.
 Any report on other platform won't be considered;
 2. Reporters should have faced the problem himself otherwise won't be considered.

 ## Usages